Sye Raa's Making Video Is Out; Tremendous Sneak Peek Will Leave You Asking For More!

 Sye Raa Narasimha Reddy's team has unveiled a special gift in the form of the making video, which is now out in the online circuits.
 Sye Raa making video hit the online circuits at 3:45 PM and it has been released through the official YouTube channel of Konidela Productions.
 Take a look at Sye Raa Narasimha Reddy making video here.

 "It took us two years to bring #MegastarChiranjeevi's #SyeRaaNarasimhaReddy to life!
 Here's a sneak peek in to the World Of #SyeRaa.
-Teaser on August 20th.", the makers of the film wrote on Twitter while releasing the making video of Sye Raa.
+Teaser on August 20th", the makers of the film wrote on Twitter while releasing the making video of Sye Raa. (sic)

 The making video is a fascinating one that shows the huge effort that the team has put in for the magnum opus.
 The film assures to be a visual spectacle that would take Telugu cinema to another level.
 The team also has announced that the new teaser of Sye Raa Narasimha Reddy will be releasing on August 20, 2019.